 - Turn off computers and monitors when not in use

-If many of us make a few small changes to our daily lives we can accomplish a lot, together.
+If individually we make a few small changes to our own daily lives we can accomplish a lot, as a group.

 - Encourage reusable water bottles, coffee cups and lunch containers